2020PB/police-brutality/all-locations.md

 After arriving at the hospital, Sean was told he would be permanently blind, but had been spared broken bones or death by a matter of inches.

-tags: pepper-spray, rubber-bullets, spray, shoot
+tags: pepper-spray, rubber-bullets, spray, shoot, protestor

 id: mo-kansascity-7